dryml/dryml/DRYML Individual Contributor License Agreement.md

-# DRYML Community Individual Contributor License Agreement
+# DRYML Individual Contributor License Agreement

 Thank you for your interest in contributing to DRYML ("We" or "Us").